muniah/911-call-data-visualization/solution.md

 </div>

-# TODO: Change from here
-** You can now grab specific attributes from a Datetime object by calling them.
-For example:**
+Now we can grab specific attributes from a Datetime object by calling them.

-    time = df['timeStamp'].iloc[0]
-    time.hour

-**You can use Jupyter's tab method to explore the various attributes you can call.
-Now that the timestamp column are actually DateTime objects, use .apply() to create 3 new columns called Hour, Month, and Day of Week.
-You will create these columns based off of the timeStamp column, reference the solutions if you get stuck on this step.**
+The timestamp column are actually DateTime objects, I'll be using .apply() to create 3 new columns called Hour, Month, and Day of Week.

 ```python
 df['Hour']= df['timeStamp'].apply(lambda time: time.hour)
 df['Month']= df['timeStamp'].apply(lambda time: time.month)
 df['Day of Week']= df['timeStamp'].apply(lambda time: time.dayofweek)
 ```
+We can check the new columns by .head() method.

 ```python
 df.head()
 ```

 <div>
 <style scoped>